 quickTerm is a life cycle management system for terminology based on the SDL MultiTerm or Acrolinx database.
 It extends the reach of a termbase to many different users by making it more accessible and “non-terminological”.
-In addition, quickTerm enables the terminology team to develop complex, company-wide terminology workflows based on SDL MultiTerm data and to efficiently manage the terminology life cycle.
+In addition, quickTerm enables the terminology team to develop complex, company-wide terminology workflows and to efficiently manage the terminology life cycle.

 Here you can watch a short video on quickTerm.